krazyunderground/michiru/README.md

 ## About

 Michiru is a bot created by Krazyunderground and Saoul.
 It is a fun, economy, and slight moderation bot.
 The source code is <em>mostly</em> available here to use as a reference if you want to make your own bot.
+Please see [Usage](##-Usage) for more information before copying/using the source code.

 Push notes work as follows,
 \- for removed